ActuallyHex/ezImgui/README.md

 ## Code Snippets

 Setting up a window is very similar to how you would regularly set it up.
 Each time you create a window, it needs to be rendered, forgetting to call the window to render it will cause the window to not appear.
+(This section is still very messy, will be changed later)

 ```cpp
 #include "../ezImgui/ezImgui.h"